Left: Jessie circa, 1977

 Height and Weight: 2’8″ and 26 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Hazel eyes
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Hazel eyes

 NCMEC Number: 604594